planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 Give them two rounds of this for a medium-length game session, and three for a long one.
 This means typical XP awards are from one to three XP, depending on the length of the last session.

-**Examples:** *came up with a clever plan or idea, solved a mystery or puzzle, defeated a dangerous foe, good sport about a drastic failure, "went along" with a social Check, fulfilled their Motive, etc.*
+**Examples:** *came up with a clever plan or idea, solved a mystery or puzzle, defeated a dangerous foe, good sport about a drastic failure, "went along" with a social Check, fulfilled their MOTIVE, etc.*

 If a player is bringing up highlights the rest of the table finds obnoxious, consider that XP are partly diagnostic.
 Finding out what a player thinks is worthy tells you how they want to play.
 Talk it over.